MicrosoftDocs/Viva/Viva/glint/survey-taking-for-employees.md

   - Timing
   - Ease and confidentiality of participation
   - Your organizational culture, values, and brand
-- To reduce the burden on Human Resources by providing answers to anticipated questions or challenges.
+- To reduce the burden on Human Resources by providing answers to anticipated questions or challenges

 ### Sample template